It’s been about 3 months since we started down the path of building our 4K HTPC. I bet you thought we were all finished. Guess again!

 There are just about a million reasons you might want to add a Bluetooth adapter to your HTPC.
 Connecting your phone, listening to music via wireless headphones or external speaker, Bluetooth peripherals, game controllers, etc. It’s a cheap add-on, so why the hell not.

 DualShock 4 Wireless Controller for PlayStation 4

 Do you have a PS4?
 Would you like to use your DS4 to control your PC and/or play games, just like an Xbox controller?
 Here is something you can try.
-NOTE: The following does not “require” a bluetooth adapter, but if you want to use your DS4 wirelessly with your PC, it’s required.
+NOTE: The following does not “require” a Bluetooth adapter, but if you want to use your DS4 wirelessly with your PC, it’s required.
 Take a look at ds4windows.com.
 Simply download some software and painlessly setup your DS4 to work with your Windows PC.
-Getting everything up and running is a piece of fucking cake.
-It’s obviously a shit load cheaper than buying another wireless controller.
+Getting everything up and running is a piece of cake.
+It’s obviously a lot cheaper than buying another wireless controller.
 Even if you don’t already own a DS4, it might be worth picking up if you plan on doing any gaming.
-In my opinion, the DS4windows setup is every bit as good as the Xbox 360 controller for PC’s.
+In my opinion, the DS4windows setup is every bit as good as the Xbox 360 controller for PCs.

 UPDATE: Thought I was done!
-So did I…But fuck that, let’s keep this train a rollin!
+So did I…But screw that, let’s keep this train a rolling!
 Jump over to Part 7, and let’s install a graphics card!